 Applying financial leadership, brings the CEO and Board closer to understand what the achievable business outcomes are.

 Over the last decade, the advancement of technology has really changed the role of accounting professionals.
+CFOs have been at the forefront of introducing new technology to businesses as part of their role.
 As a result, adoption of cloud accounting brings the ability to significantly improve processes and positively affect productivity.
-This is especially true in times of COVID.
 Shee Laine from Claye Ventures experienced this firsthand.
 Automating repetitive processes and streamlining workflows improved client services resulting in significant time-savings.

 “By using Xero and connected apps, we were able to eliminate the whole process of dealing with paper documents and manual data entry altogether.
 This translated to 50-70% time saved.
 This means we can serve 2-4 times more clients.”